“The prince demands justice for your crimes! And I am here to claim it in his stead!”

 On the verge of being diablerized, that was an outcome Caroline could settle for.
-With the appearance of Lou, that calculation changes, and she’s particularly grateful for the distraction caused by the ghoul at that last, critical moment that allows her to put a layer of the sheriff’s Kevlar between herself and the grenade—as well as twist away enough to prevent quite that catastrophic of an explosion.
+With the appearance of Lou, that calculation changes.
+She’s particularly grateful for the distraction caused by the ghoul at that last, critical moment that allows her to put a layer of the sheriff’s Kevlar between herself and the grenade—as well as twist away enough to prevent quite that catastrophic of an explosion.

-For a moment she only lays there reeling in pain, ears ringing.
+For a moment she only lays there, reeling in pain as her ears ring.

 GM: It might also be the comparative silence that makes the room seem to spin, makes her wonder if her hearing is gone.
 The battlefield in the gym was an unending cacophony.
 It still is a cacophony, if the sounds outside are any indication—though it’s one that’s worryingly decreased in volume.

 It’s also not even the first time in the night that the room has spun from what were probably ruptured eardrums.
 But those heal up too.
 It’s an idle thought, how many of the surviving ghouls tonight will deal with long-term hearing complications.